ASSOC PROF PETER EDWARDS

 Edwards was born in New York and studied composition at Northwestern University; the University of California, San Diego; and the Folkwang Hochschule in Essen, Germany.
 His principal composition teachers were Chaya Czernowin and Nicolaus A. Huber.

-At the Yong Siew Toh Conservatory, Edwards teaches studio (major study) composition, collaborative composition, experimental music, and computer music.
-In addition to his teaching responsibilities, Edwards is the director of the Dian Red Kechil International Young Composers Residency, hosted at the conservatory.
-To enhance students' opportunities and experiences, he also organizes visits by major figures in contemporary music.
+At the Yong Siew Toh Conservatory of Music, Edwards teaches studio (major study) composition, collaborative composition, experimental music, and computer music.
+In addition to his teaching responsibilities, Edwards is the director of the Dian Red Kechil International Young Composers Residency, hosted at the Conservatory.
+To enhance students' opportunities and experiences, he also organises visits by major figures in contemporary music.
 These have included the TIMF Ensemble (South Korea), Elision Ensemble (UK/Australia), Ensemble Interface (Germany), guitarist Magnus Andersson (Sweden), clarinetist Carl Rosman (Australia/Germany), and composers Chaya Czernowin (Harvard University), Liza Lim (University of Huddersfield), Aaron Cassidy (University of Huddersfield), and Joshua Fineberg (Boston University).